-16 Best Bitter Foods For People Seeking Digestive Health
+16 Best Bitter Foods for People Seeking Digestive Health

 Bitter foods have a long history of being used to aid digestion and improve overall gut health.
 These foods stimulate the digestive system by triggering the production of digestive juices and enzymes, which can help with nutrient absorption and reduce digestive discomfort.
+Let’s explore some of the best bitter foods that can enhance your digestive health.

 1. Dandelion Greens